 - New Year’s Eve Party Kit with Hats, Boas, Noisemakers and more

 - New Year’s Eve Fill-In Party Invitations

-Update: If you’re looking for 2015 New Year’s Eve party games, head over to this post for four new 2015 New Year’s Eve party games and New Year’s Eve minute to win it games created just for this year!
-And don’t forget to download your 2015 New Year’s Eve playlist!
+Update: If you’re looking for 2016 New Year’s Eve games, head over to this post for 2016 New Year’s Eve trivia games!

 These other ideas are some of my favorite ways to celebrate New Year’s Eve!